What is a VOC? Science & Safety

 - Once you add pigment or colour to it, the VOC content increases in both “low” and “No” VOC paints.

 At Holloway Painting, we always choose the appropriate paint for that specific project.
-For the interior and exterior of homes or places of business; the paint specifications would almost always call for a Low or No VOC’s paint to avoid any lingering smells and fumes.
+For painting the interior and exterior of homes or places of business; the paint specifications would almost always call for a Low or No VOC’s paint to avoid any lingering smells and fumes.
 This allows us to ensure we minimize any potential health-related concerns for our clients and our staff.
 Requiring the use of a high VOC paint would be extremely rare and would be almost very situational.
 At Holloway Painting we would always have this conversation with our client in advance.